intagaming/hxann.com/src/posts/opinions.md

 Now you probably have faced this situation in your life, which is when you have to decide if you want to continue dealing with this person or not.
-Your parents probably taught you that whoever you plays with will make you (or just about any paraphrase of it).
+Your parents probably taught you that whoever you play with will make you (or just about any paraphrase of it).
 Do you want to become that person?
 And I’m not saying that bad English will make bad people, I’m talking about their lifestyle and viewpoints and behaviors and such.
 Use whatever language they like, but if they